JasonYao/Operating-Systems-Process-Scheduler/README.md

 By Jason Yao, [github](https://github.com/JasonYao/Operating-Systems-Process-Scheduler)

+## Information For The Grader

+To run this program, please make sure that the random number file provided is in the same directory that it is being run in, and that the random number file is called `random-numbers`.

+To compile:
+`gcc scheduler.c -o scheduler`

+To run:

+	`./scheduler <flag_1> <flag_2> <input_filename>`

+	E.g.: Normal

+		`./scheduler testing/input/input-1`

+	E.g.: With random number output only

+		`./scheduler --random testing/input/input-1`

+	E.g.: With both verbose and random number output

+		`./scheduler --verbose --random testing/input/input-1`

 ## Description

 Processes are defined as a program in execution.
 Process scheduling occurs when a process manager utilises